Discipline equals freedom.

 I promise you that you will feel more alert, energetic, and capable of sustaining discipline.

-14. Eat Healthy Foods that Make Deposits into Your “Discipline Bank”
+14. Eat Healthy Foods that Make Deposits into Your “Willpower Bank”

 As I’ve already mentioned, discipline and will power are finite.